RuliaReader/plugin.komga/README.md

 ## Install

-1. Download the plugin zip and save it to somewhere.
+1. Download the plugin zip from the **Releases** section on the right side and save it to somewhere.

 2. Open Rulia and install it: Just click the "+" button in plugin page then select the zip file.
 Simple.